mobilabsolutions/stash-sdk-ios/README.md

 ## Registering payment method

-To register a payment method you need an instance of `RegistrationManager` class.
+To register a payment method you need an instance of the `RegistrationManager` class.

 ```swift
 let registrationManager = MobilabPaymentSDK.getRegisterManager()
 ```

-As SDK allows usage of multiple PSP, when registering payment method you need to set a PSP you wanna utilize for that payment method.
+As the SDK allows usage of multiple PSPs, when registering payment method you need to set a PSP you wanna utilize for that payment method.
 Depending on the payment method that is used, some registration methods also require additional data to be supplied.

 ### Registering a credit card